Mosquito1337/Mosquito1337/README.md

 My Programming Languages in Studing (I would like to point out that these are the languages ​​I am currently studying, so I do not have a 100% command of all of this.)

-Assembly, C, C++, C#, CUDA, Dart, F#, Go, Java, JavaScript, Rust, TypeScript and Node, Python, php, git, golang, lua.
+Assembly, C, C++, C#, CUDA, Dart, F#, Go, Java, JavaScript, Rust, TypeScript and Node, Python, php, git, lua.
 --

 Web